DaveKP/icccaving/Home.md

 *   [ExpoFood](ExpoFood)
 *   [GREYCstoration](GREYCstoration) - params for GNU/free digital camera noise removal plugin

-This is mainly intended for a repository for all those tidbits of information that should go somewhere, to help new club members organise things & to prevent the horrific intelligence-loss that occurs with every graduation otherwise.
+This is mainly intended for a repository for all those tidbits of information that should go somewhere, to help new club members organise things & to prevent the horrific intelligence-loss that occurs with every graduation otherwise...

 **[Links](Links) away from the ICCC fiefdom**